nshilstut/CareersInLIS-Metadata/instructions/importing-and-cleaning.md

 1. Click the upside down triangle next to the Subjects column.
 2. Select **Edit Cells > Split Multi-Valued Cells** in the dropdown menu.
-3. Enter " | " (space pipe space) as the delimeter.
+3. Enter " | " (space pipe space, without quotations) as the delimeter.

 When we're done, we can rejoin this split data by selecting **Edit Cells > Join Multi-Valued Cells**.